2021 best bike travel cases

 If you are looking for the best bike travel case in 2021 then this page is for you.
 We have researched what is currently available on the market and listed it in the table below to give you a head start in working out which is the best case for you.
 Each listing shows the weight, dimensions, price and bike type and links back to the manufacturers web site.
 The table can be viewed in both metric or imperial measurements so you don’t need to worry about converting from one to the other yourself.

 Read on below for our explanation of the different types of bike travel cases and some of the factors you need to consider when you choose one for you.
-Alternatively click on the button to jump to the list directly.
+If you prefer to jump straight to the tables click on the links below.

 Choosing the best bike travel case can be a daunting task and everyone wants to know what the best bike travel case will be for them.
 There are so many different bike travel cases currently on the market and working out which one will suit you best can take hours of research.
 Our list will help you work out which will be best for you.